(i) A landmass bounded by the sea on three sides is referred to as

 (iii) The Island groups of India

-Ans: India has two groups of islands namely:
+Ans: India has two groups of islands, namely:

-(a) Lakshadweep Islands
+(i) Lakshadweep Islands

-(b) Andaman and Nicobar islands group
+(ii) Andaman and Nicobar Islands group

-Andaman and Nicobar Island:
+Andaman and Nicobar Island

-Q.7.
+Q1.
 On an outline map of India show the following.

-(i) Mountain and hill ranges — the Karakoram, the Zaskar, the Patkai Bum, the Jaintia, the Vindhya range, the Aravali and the Cardamom hills.
+(a) Mountain and hill ranges — the Karakoram, the Zaskar, the Patkai Bum, the Jaintia, the Vindhya range, the Aravali and the Cardamom hills.

-(ii) Peaks— K2, Kanchenjunga, Nanga Parbat and Anai Mudi.
+(b) Peaks— K2, Kanchenjunga, Nanga Parbat and Anai Mudi.

-(iii) Plateaus— Chotanagpur and Malwa
+(c) Plateaus— Chotanagpur and Malwa

-(iv) The Indian Desert, Western Ghats, Lakshadweep Islands.
+(d) The Indian Desert, Western Ghats, Lakshadweep Islands.